octaviommr/mynotes-next/README.md

 ### Environment variables

-Create a ".env.local" file containing the following key and value representing the MongoDB database running locally:
+Create a ".env.local" file containing the following key and value representing the address of the MongoDB instance:

-`MONGODB_URI=mongodb://127.0.0.1:27017/your-database-name-goes-here`
+`MONGODB_URI=your-mongodb-instance-address-goes-here`

+Typically, a local MongoDB instance address looks like `mongodb://127.0.0.1:27017/your-database-name-goes-here`.
+If you're using MongoDB Atlas, use the connection string that is provided for your instance.

 Run `npx auth secret` to generate a secret key that will be used to encrypt Auth.js cookies.
 This will also add it to the ".env.local" file.